FeiMinhao/com.my.proxy/README.md

 # Google Search Proxy
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-This project only for using to fetch the first 10 google search results.
+This project is only for use to fetch the first 10 google search results.
-The project based on SpringBoot Web Application Frame.
+The project is based on SpringBoot Web Application Frame.

 ### How to start
 To start the appliation you can use following ways.